 The waste function is financially unsustainable and requires significant subsidisation from other revenue sources under current operating practices.
-Moving to zero waste disposal to ocean will work to considerably increase the costs of the waste function and will make it even more financially unsustainable.
-The waste function will incur ongoing operating losses of \$1 million to \$2 million per annum, even when appropriate capital investments are made to facilitate appropriate waste processing and disposal (e.g. baling and containerisation of all waste unable to be reused on the island) which are a matter of priority.
+Moving to zero waste disposal to ocean will considerably increase the costs of the waste function and make it even more financially unsustainable.
+The waste function will incur ongoing operating

-Increasing waste disposal fees may reduce the extent of the operating deficits, but only at the margin, and may result in inappropriate waste disposal across the island such as illegal dumping, on-property burial and/or on-property burning.
-Removal of the import levy will result in much greater operating deficits unless waste disposal fees were set at ridiculously high levels.
+Increasing waste disposal fees may reduce the extent of the operating deficits, but only at the margin, and may result in inappropriate waste disposal across the Island such as illegal dumping, on-property burial and/or on-property burning.
+Removal of the import levy will result in much greater operating deficits unless waste disposal fees were set at prohibitive levels.
 It is not deemed appropriate to further increase the waste (import) levy, given the flow-on effects this levy has on the cost of living for the community, business input costs and ultimately the local economy.
-As such, cross subsidisation of the waste function from general revenue sources (including

-Commonwealth capital and operating grants) is required in order for NIRC to meet its public health and environmental obligations.
+As such, cross subsidisation of the waste function from general revenue sources including Commonwealth capital and operating grants is required in order for NIRC to meet its public health and environmental obligations.

-An additional consideration is that waste recycling framework bills are currently before Parliament (Recycling and Waste Reduction Bill 2020 and associated provisions) which would see the progressive implementation of bans on waste plastic, paper, glass and tyre exports outside of Australia, placing the transportation of these recyclables to New Zealand at risk.
-This legislation must not apply to Norfolk Island.
+An additional consideration is that waste recycling framework bills are currently before Parliament (Recycling and Waste Reduction Bill 2020 and associated provisions) which could see the progressive implementation of bans on waste plastic, paper, glass and tyre exports outside of Australia, placing the transportation of these recyclables to New Zealand at risk.
+If this legislation were to apply to Norfolk Island, its cost of waste management and ability to meet compliance requirements would be compromised.